Stuck Trying to Turn a Premise of a Story into a Plot? Do This Instead!

 Once upon a time there was an art gallery owner who loved her idyllic life in a small town, but while walking her dog, she came across a body — her client!
 [HOOK]

 Every day, she felt more compelled to find out who killed him.
-Using her sleuthing skills honed investigating art, she tried to identify the killer, causing friction at home, conflicts with friends, and hindrances from police chief.
+Using her sleuthing skills honed investigating art, she tried to identify the killer, causing friction at home, conflicts with friends, and hindrances from the police chief.
 [SETUP]

 But one day, she discovered the intriguing odyssey of a valuable painting looted in World War II—the same painting her dead client had left for appraisal!
 [TRIGGER]